propublica/staffers/README.md

 3. Wait for an hour or more as the data is blown away and reloaded from scratch.
 It's not very efficient, and the website will show incomplete data for that time.

+4. Update the 'as of' date displayed on the home page in views/index.erb to the last day of the quarter processed.

 ### data/ expectations